EU's Juncker says on Brexit: 'I think we can have a deal'

 “I think we can have a deal” Juncker said in an interview with Sky News, adding that he didn’t know if the chances of a deal were more than 50-50.

+The contentious backstop - an insurance policy to keep the sensitive Irish border open and free of border controls under any circumstances after Brexit - has so far proven to be the main stumbling block in the tortuous Brexit talks.

-Juncker reiterated that he didn’t have a special attachment to the backstop - the plan to ensure the border between Ireland and Northern Ireland remains open after Brexit.
+Juncker reiterated that he didn’t have a special attachment to the backstop if another solution was found in the negotiations with British Prime Minister Boris Johnson.

-“As far as the so-called alternative arrangements are concerned, allowing us and Britain to achieve the main objectives of the backstop ... if the results are there, I don’t care about the instrument,” he said
+“As far as the so-called alternative arrangements are concerned, allowing us and Britain to achieve the main objectives of the backstop ... if the results are there, I don’t care about the instrument,” he said.

 “If the objectives are met, all of them, then we don’t need the backstop.”